johandry/nfs-operator-v1/README.md

 - `pkg/apis/ibmcloud/v1alpha1/nfs_types.go`: defines the operator specs and status, modifying this file requires to execute `make generate`
 - `pkg/controller/nfs/nfs_controller.go`: containg the `Reconcile` function to create or delete all the required resources.
-- `pkg/controller/storage`: package with all the logic to create NFS Provisioner and the Backing Storage (PVC)
+- `pkg/controller/storage`: packages with all the logic to create NFS Provisioner and the Backing Storage (PVC)

 After modify any of the files it's recommended to execute `make` to generate the CR and CRD's, and to build the Docker container with the NFS Operator and finally push it to the Docker Registry.